MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 To flag potentially fraudulent withdrawals from ATMs, you will query for transactions performed with the same ATM card at different ATM machines within a specified time window (60 seconds).
 In real life, you would probably use a larger time window and perhaps even factor in the distance between ATM machines.
 However, a narrower time window is useful in a lab environment because it allows you to perform meaningful experiments in minutes rather than hours.

-1. Begin by clicking **QUERY** at the top of the A4R-Analytics page.
+1. Begin by returning to the Stream Analytics job in the portal and clicking **QUERY** at the top of the page.

     ![Navigating to the Query page](images/query-tab.png)